Importance of Recovery After Exercise

 What is Recovery?

 Many think of recovery as when the muscle is just not sore anymore, but this is not the case.
-For example, if you squatted on Monday and your legs are not sore the day after, this does not mean you can hit legs again, you still need enough time to recover from muscle soreness through active recovery and myofascial release.
+For example, if you squatted on Monday and your legs are not sore the day after, this does not mean you can just go and hit legs again, you still need enough time to recover from muscle soreness through active recovery and myofascial release.
 The reason being is that when going through resistance training, you are creating small tears in the muscle fibers, breaking them down.
-From there, proper diet, supplementation, and even a sleep schedule will help to grow those muscles back bigger and stronger during the recovery period after following a proper training regimen that includes active recovery and aerobic exercise.
+From there, proper diet, supplementation, and even a good sleep schedule will help to grow those muscles back bigger and stronger during the recovery period after following a proper training regimen that includes active recovery and aerobic exercise.

 For this reason, the recovery aspect of your training may be the most important part because of how crucial it is to growth.
 If you continue to break the muscle down and do not allow adequate time for repair, you are cheating yourself out of making progress.